skolomon/ops/README.md

 This software is released under the the GNU General Public License.
 See the file `docs/COPYING` included with this distribution for the terms of this license.

 Third parties are welcome to modify and redistribute OPS in entirety or parts according to the terms of this license.
 PKP also welcomes patches for improvements or bug fixes to the software.

+## skolomon
+all changes in *dev* branch

+To init submodules after cloning the *ops* repo, perform the commands:
+- git submodule init
+- git submodule update